Home

 Medlin also worked on Jones’ ranch before being employed by Loving County as a janitor and groundskeeper.

-Two ranch hands also had been arrested on Friday.
-Cody Williams, 31, was charged with three counts of livestock theft and fascinating in organized prison activity, information present.
-He did not return a reporter’s telephone name.
+Two ranch fingers also were arrested on Friday.
+Cody Williams, 31, was charged with three counts of livestock theft and fascinating in organized legal exercise, data present.
+He didn't return a reporter’s cellphone call.

 Jonathon Alvarado, 23, faces one depend of theft of livestock, which carries a sentence of as much as 10 years in prison.
-He hung up on a reporter in search of remark.
+He hung up on a reporter looking for comment.

-Along with the judge, Medlin, Williams and Alvarado posted bond and had been released from jail.
+Along with the choose, Medlin, Williams and Alvarado posted bond and have been launched from jail.

 Quelle: www.nbcnews.com